vighneshbirodkar/mojodemo/README.md

 ### Drawbacks

 * When users are added through `user.py` I am storing the authentication token.
 If for some reason this is manually deleted all futher uploads will fail.
 The  alternative is to store the **Instamojo** username and password on the database and generate a new token everytime.
+* Storing passwords just by hasing, which can be cracked by brute force.
+Ideal solution would be to use salted hashes.
 * Many others bugs might be lurking, it's my first complete django app.